beckdac/uArm/README.md

 LiteArm / uArm firmware for the MicroView + esp8266 enabled control board: https://github.com/beckdac/uArm-MicroView-esp8266

 Supports nunchuk control mode where a Wii Nunchuk conneted via I2C can be used to control the arm.
-Enabled with the M576 commonad and disabled by sending the M576 command again or hitting the Z-button on the Nunchuk.
+Enabled with the M576 commonad or pushing and holding Z-until the display changess and disabled by sending the M576 command again or hitting the Z-button on the Nunchuk.

 ```
 /*